freqtrade/freqtrade/docs/data-download.md

                         separated.
   --trading-mode {spot,margin,futures}
                         Select Trading mode
+  --show-timerange      Show timerange available for available data.
+(May take
+                        a while to calculate).

 Common arguments:
   -v, --verbose         Verbose mode (-vv for more, -vvv to get all messages).